 On Sunday, January 17th, a sweet friend who had battled cancer for the last 3 1/2 years is now at peace and watching over us all.
 The loss of Kevin Jumper is a tremendous one.
 He was always kind and loving and he knew how to bring a smile to my face.
 I only knew him a few years but I spent the last 9 months messaging and texting him regularly and we became friends.

-As a believer and he said he never questioned God.
-He advised others battling cancer to “Stay positive; don’t ever get down on yourself.
+As a believer, he said he never questioned God.
+He advised others battling cancer to “stay positive; don’t ever get down on yourself.
 To stay positive and keep a positive attitude is part of the best medicine.
-I don’t look at it as, I’m dying of cancer; I have to live with cancer.”
+I don’t look at it as I’m dying of cancer; I have to live with cancer.”
 This is great advice to us all.
-It’s important to be grateful and to remain positive and optimistic no matter what we are facing in this moment.
+It’s important to be grateful and to remain positive and optimistic no matter what we are facing at this moment.

 Kevin Jumper was a great man.
-The best way to honor greatness is to carry on with a smile on our faces, love like he loved and be grateful for the time we were blessed to have with him during his 42 years on this planet.
+The best way to honor greatness is to carry on with a smile on our faces, love as he loved, and be grateful for the time we were blessed to have with him during his 42 years on this planet.

 Fly high, sweet friend.
 You will remain forever in my heart until we meet again.
 Arrangements were made for Kevin at the Emerson Funeral Home in Jonesboro, AR.

 The funeral service will be at 2 pm Thursday at St. Timothy Anglican Episcopal Church with Father Ron Martin and Dr. Glen Putman officiating.
 Interment will directly follow at Old Bethel Cemetery, with Emerson Funeral Home in charge of all arrangements.
 Serving as pallbearers will be family and friends.
 Honorary pallbearers will be the Kappa Sigma Fraternity.
 Visitation will be Wednesday evening from 5-7 pm at Emerson Funeral Home.